stdw/cm-sdr/index.md

 I started naming any functions I came across using the strings as well as the function signature in combination with the context it is used and any cross references.
-Eventually, when ending up in an unknown function, the cross references to named functions give some clue as the the context of the function eventually making things a little easier.
+Eventually, when ending up in an unknown function, the cross references to named functions give some clue as to the context of the function eventually making things a little easier.

 For the most part, I was just searching interesting strings such as "tuner" and